NVlabs/timeloop/README.md

 cd ..
 ```

-* You may build against any other custom pat model as well, as long as
+* Instead of the included placeholder pat model, you may build against any
-  it exports the same interface as the pat/pat.hpp in the included model.
+  other custom pat model, as long as it exports the same interface as the
+  pat/pat.hpp in the included model.
   The implementation must be in a pat/pat.cpp file.
 As before, create a
   symbolic link to the source code for the power-area-timing model and
   place it in `src/pat`, for example: